Math Mentors & Tutors

 Click here to see what we've been up to.

-The Center for Recruitment and Retention of Mathematics Teachers is honored to receive a grant from the Arizona's Governor's Office for Youth, Faith, and Family.
-The grant is an AmeriCorps grant called STEMM (Student Thinking Enrichment through Mathematics Mentors).
+The Center for Recruitment and Retention of Mathematics Teachers is honored to receive a grant from AmeriCorps in collaboration with the Arizona's Governor's Office for Youth, Faith, and Family.
+This AmeriCorps grant is called Student Thinking Enrichment through Mathematics Mentors (STEMM), funding all of our program's outreach efforts.

-Our goal is to provide mathematics mentoring and tutoring to Arizona school children, especially in communities underrepresented in STEM.
-We provide these services via tutoring in person at schools, providing in person support during classroom instruction, and tutoring over zoom.
+Our program's goal is to provide FREE mathematics mentoring and tutoring to Arizona school children, especially in communities underrepresented in STEM.
+We provide these services via mentoring in person at schools, providing in person support during classroom instruction, and offering tutoring Monday through Sunday year-round over zoom.

 If you have questions, please contact Melissa Hosten at mhosten@math.arizona.edu